grongierisc/Swift-FHIR-Iris/README.md

       ])]
 ```

-At last the observationo is created in the fhir repository :
+At last the observation is created in the fhir repository :

 ```swift
       observation.create(self.fhirServer,callback: { (error) in